-The house is steeped in history and was even mentioned in the Domesday Book.
-In 1626 it was bought by Henry Gould, remaining in the family for many generations (eyeball the Gould clan over dinner – their portraits hang in the dining room).
-Then, in the 19th century, Reverend Sabine Baring Gould – who penned Onward Christian Soldiers – inherited the property and transformed it into the house it is today.
+Hidden away in rural Devon, the house is steeped in history and was even mentioned in the Domesday Book.
+In 1626 it was bought by Henry Gould and remained in the family for generations (eyeball the Gould clan over dinner – their portraits hang in the dining room).
+Then, in the 19th century, Reverend Sabine Baring-Gould – who penned Onward Christian Soldiers – inherited the property and transformed it into the house it is today.

 However good Baring-Gould’s taste in architecture, it’s odds on he didn’t have a kitchen crew who could create the kind of beautiful dishes that modern-day visitors experience.

 Using fabulously fresh ingredients, including many plucked from the kitchen garden, the team craft à la carte and tasting menus for guests to enjoy in the panelled dining rooms.
 Dishes include beef tartare with brick pastry, hazelnut, truffle egg-yolk puree and onion, and poached chicken with haricot beans, pancetta, café au lait sauce and truffle powder.